zuixjs/cdnjs/README.md

   // ...
 ```

-`npmName` should map to the name of the library on NPM
+* `npmName` should map to the name of the library on NPM
-`npmFileMap` is a white list of files to take from the NPM tarball and host on the cdn
+* `npmFileMap` is a white list of files to take from the NPM tarball and host on the CDN
-`basePath` will be ignored when copying over to the cdn
+* `basePath` will be ignored when copying over to the CDN
-`files` is a pattern matcher that you can select many files with
+* `files` is a pattern matcher allowing selection of multiple files

-The above example looks in the tarball whose structure might look like
+The above example looks in the tarball whose structure might look like this:

 ```
 - dist/lodash.js